eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

     ros2 topic echo /chatter

-Be careful to use a different terminal than the Daemon one for each execution, as some of the introspection tools instanciate their own nodes, and only one node could be instanciated with `discovery_server_configuration_file.xml` exported.
+Be careful to use a different terminal than the Daemon one for each execution, as some of the introspection tools instantiate their own nodes, and only one node could be instantiated with `discovery_server_configuration_file.xml` exported.

 We can also see the Node's Graph using the ROS 2 tool `rqt_graph` as follows.